umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

 ![Grid layouts](images/Grid-Layout/cells.png)

-Each cell can by default contain any type of editor such as simple textstring editors, imagespicker, embedded media or umbraco macros.
+Each cell can by default contain any type of editor such as simple textstring editors, imagespicker, embedded media or Umbraco macros.
 To override this behavior, uncheck the **allow all editors** option and you can specify which editors will be available for the row.

 ###Settings and styling